 Here are just a few:

-It’s Fast: People expect communication to happen in real time.
-Internal communication software facilitates synchronous collaboration between remote employees, teams, and dispersed offices.
+People expect communication to happen in real time.
+Internal communication software facilitates synchronous collaboration between both desk-bound and non-desk employees, teams, and dispersed offices.

-It's Measurable: The impact of internal comms has traditionally been difficult to gauge, especially regarding your non-desk audience.
-IC software lets employers easily track the number of employees who are active and engaged with company communications, and set KPIs that will indicate whether or not your internal communication is effectively meeting the needs of your employees.
+The impact of internal comms has traditionally been difficult to gauge, especially regarding your non-desk audience.
+IC software lets employers easily track the number of employees who are active and engaged with company communications.
+KPIs will indicate whether or not your internal communication is effectively meeting the needs of your employees.

-It's (ideally) Mobile First: The most effective internal communications products will have a robust, intuitive mobile application to compliment their desktop offering.
-For better or worse, work today requires employees to be constantly available and provided with communications tools that are as easy to use remotely as they are when sitting at a desk.
+The most effective internal communications products have a robust, intuitive mobile application to compliment their desktop offering.
+For better or worse, people today expect constant connection.
+They want and need communications tools that are as easy to use remotely as they are when sitting at a desk.

-It’s More Like Life: Communication has become increasing informal in the digital age, which is one reason why email has fallen out of favor.
-Not only is it less than instant, but it's often considered too uptight for asking simple questions.
+Communication has become increasing informal in the digital age.
+That's just one reason why email has taken a back seat to instant messaging.
+Not only is it less than instant, but it's generally too uptight for asking simple questions.
 Business messaging tools, while they have their own rules of etiquette, allow employees to communicate quickly and informally, just as they do outside of the office.

-Traditionally, email and collaboration tools have gone to where the employee already sits, assuming they're at a desk.
-The result is that employees feel spammed with non-essential comms while job-critical information gets lost in the noise.
+Traditionally, email and collaboration tools have gone to where the employee already sits, assuming they're sitting at a desk.
+As a result, employees feel spammed with non-essential comms while job-critical information gets lost in the noise.

-Employee apps and modern intranets, on the other hand, generate value around their comms core and provide a practical offering with a variety of built-in tools and services.
+Employee apps and modern intranets, on the other hand, generate value around their comms core.
+They provide a practical offering with a variety of built-in tools and services.

-1. Sending and Tracking Employee Emails with Internal Communications Tools
+1. Sending and Tracking Employee Emails with Internal Communication Tools

 What problems do internal email tracking tools solve?